JamesCobley/Cysteine-i-cloud/README.md

 The human FASTA file has been uploaded to this repository.

+To calculate the PTM-space in n-2 dimensional and n-X dimensonal phase space the PTM_space_cal.py and PTM_depth_cal.py scripts were used.

 ## 3. Defining the Composition of the Human i Space
 The output from scriptcys1.py was used to create visualizations displayed in Figure 2.
 To identify the protein with the most cysteine residues, the script Cys_R_integer_find.py was used.
 Supplementary data was analyzed to create a table by sorting cysteine counts.